My Pest Control Quick Tips

 Here are some tips to gather sufficient knowledge for your clarification with the pest control provider.

-#1 I notice damages on my door frames, kitchen cabinets and bedroom wardrobe — First reaction to fixtures spoilage would either go to the renovation/interior design firm or furniture retail for damaged and faulty doors and cabinets.
+The first reaction to fixtures spoilage would either go to the renovation/interior design firm or furniture retail for damaged and faulty doors and cabinets.
 Before you make the complaint, pause and check if it’s a result of drywood termite infestation.
 Drywood termite produces moisture as they feed into your fixtures and causes a deform and warping effect.
 This also explains why sometimes you find it difficult to open and close your door!

-#3 My wall paint seems to be peeling off with bubbling blobs — Was it the water spillage or leaking pipes that causes paint peel on your flooring or structural surfaces?
-What if there is no signs or water leaks?
-Was it a poor paint job?
 Subterranean termites are capable of producing moisture as they infest on wood, and as these moisture reaches the wood surface, it causes the pain to bubble and peel.
 Wood consumption also thins the paint coating, and causing the peeling and damaging effect.

 Read here more on Is that Water Mark a Sign of Termite Damage?

-#4 There are “flying” insects or ants around my window sills and edges — Are they flies or broken wings?
+Are they flies or broken wings?
 Confused if those are ants, flies or other flying insects?
 The answer is, they could be swarms of Subterranean Termites that lands on your window sills as their wings start to shed.
 This could also mean a possibility of a termite activity.
 By removing these wings and swarms, does not necessarily eradicating the problem, instead contact a pest control specialist to perform proper inspection and treatment.

-#5 The corners of my structure and sills seems to be dusty — Do not ignore even the slightest signs such as presence of “sawdust” which is actually the fecal matter (also known as frass) left behind by Drywood Termite.
+Do not ignore even the slightest signs such as presence of “sawdust” which is actually the fecal matter (also known as frass) left behind by Drywood Termite.
 So do think twice again if you think your home is just getting too dusty because of a poor housekeeping and home maintenance.